DNG Facebook Group Community Rules

 8. Accommodation posts

-We have recently changed the rules and accommodation posts are now allowed, but only in our accommodation thread here.
+We have recently changed the rules and accommodation posts are now allowed, but only in our housing thread here.
 If you’re renting out your room/flat/house you can add it

 HOW TO GET THE MOST OUT OF THIS GROUP